Gaussian Approximation and Multiplier Bootstrap for Stochastic Gradient Descent: Results for the last iterate

 \subsection{High probability bounds on the last iterate}

 In this section, we establish a high-probability bound for the last iterate, which is instrumental in controlling the non-linear statistic $D^{\boot}$.
-Our analysis adapts the approach of \cite[Theorem 4.1]{harvey2019tight}, which relies on the assumption that the noise variables $\zeta_k$ are bounded almost surely.
+Our analysis adapts the approach of \citep[Theorem 9]{madden2024high}, which relies on the assumption that the noise variables $\zeta_k$ are sub-Gaussian.
+This result, in turn, generalizes the previous results of \citep{harvey2019tight}, where the authors assumed that both the additive noise component $\eta(\xi)$ and state-dependent component $g(\theta,\xi)$ are uniformly bounded.